Integrated Community Ageing Team

 Exclusions

-• patients who do not have an Islington GP
+• patients who do not have an Islington GP (with the exception of patients living in Islington registered at The157 Medical Practice)

-• patients who only need therapy or pharmacy input (consider REACH for therapy and practice based pharmacy; the service also offers a therapy-led falls service with pharmacy input).
+• patients who only need therapy or pharmacy input (consider REACH for therapy and practice-based pharmacy; the service also offers a therapy-led falls service with pharmacy input).

 How to Refer